imarnoel01/Healthcare-dataset/README.md

 ## identify which doctors has the most and least patients visit
   ## Problem if one doctor has significantly more visit than others , patient distribution is uneven
   ## which can lead to long wait time
-   ## solution adjust visit scheduling so that high workload doctors can  get support
-   ## introduce patients reassignment strategies for better balance

 select
 d.doctor_id, d.name, count(visit_id) as total_visited
 from visits v